Live Music / Night Life

 Hamilton is a big supporter of it’s CFL team, The Ti-Cats – OSSKEEWEEWEE!
 For years they played in Ivor Wynne Stadium, but in 2014 that stadium was torn down and rebuilt in the same location in central Hamilton, Tim Horton’s Field.

-In the Summer of 2015, Hamilton will host the Soccer games of the PanAm games
+In the Summer of 2015, Hamilton hosted the Soccer games of the PanAm games

 The Hamilton Bulldogs were the local AHL affiliate team for the Montreal Canadiens.
 In 2015 it was announced that the AHL team would be leaving, but that Hamilton would be getting a new OHL team.
-So the 2015-2016 will introduce the new Hamilton Bulldogs!
+So 2015-2016 will introduced the new Hamilton Bulldogs!

 The Fringe Festival gives even non regular theatre goers the chance to check out all sorts of shows and performances.